xuxey/FalconBot-Archived/README.md

 [FalconBot](https://discordbots.org/bot/511949995776147466) is a small side project that emnated from curiosity of Discord Bots.
 This bot makes your discord community experience better by adding convenience, fun and a tad bit of utility!

-`Note: Bot may have possible downtime due to maintenance and network issues.
-This is temporary`

 ## Getting Started